kexiZeroing/kexiZeroing.github.io/src/blog/algorithm-basics-and-leetcode-problems.md

 };
 ```

 Given the root of a binary tree, return the maximum path sum of any non-empty path.
 A path in a binary tree is a sequence of nodes where each pair of adjacent nodes in the sequence has an edge connecting them.
+A node can only appear in the sequence at most once.

 ```js
 var maxPathSum = function(root) {